20/20 (American TV program): 20/20 Downtown

 Unlike most other newsmagazines, 20/20 Downtown was never carried by any big name anchor.
 An ensemble team of anchors fronted the broadcast, which was aimed at attracting younger viewers, but was hampered by many of the network's larger market network affiliate stations bumping the program to late night or weekend timeslots to accommodate local pre-game shows or coach's shows/highlight recap programming dealing with NFL or college football teams preceding ABC's Monday Night Football.
 The anchor/reporting duties were filled by the team of Elizabeth Vargas, Cynthia McFadden, Chris Cuomo, Jay Schadler and John Quiñones.
 The program was renamed Downtown but was canceled in 2002.
 In 2003, the program returned for one season as Primetime Monday, with the same anchors and format.

 Special episodes

 Even though 20/20 still occasionally uses a multiple topic format, the program has seen a gradual shift towards single topic editions since the late 2000s (similar to what has occurred with Dateline NBC since around the same timeframe, although continuing to include a wider range of topics), either in the form of various story packages that relate to the topic or a focus on a single story.

 Multiple episodes scheduled the same day without previous notice air under the 20/20 banner involving breaking news stories, either of national or world importance (and usually feature David Muir or a substitute at the World News Tonight desk leading coverage), or air after the verdict of a trial the series has followed as part of its continuing coverage and feature previous reporting and interviews wrapped around verdict coverage.

+20/20 Britain's Most Notorious Crime Investigations

+In July 2026, a six-part spin-off documentary series, 20/20 Britain's Most Notorious Crime Investigations, premiered on Disney+ in the United Kingdom and Ireland and on Disney+ and Hulu in the United States.
+Each 40-minute episode examines a notable British criminal case through interviews with individuals connected to the investigations and archival material.
+The series covers the cases of Ben Needham, Joanna Yeates, Ben Field, Mahek Bukhari, Jane Andrews, and Peter Tobin.